ggw2004/major-project/proposal.md

 ## Must Have List

-- A system to keep score
-- Have all seven tetris blocks
-- A full row deletes itself
+- Four by four grid
-- The rotation of blocks when a specific key is clicked
+- The increase of equal numbers once they collide
+- At the beginning of the game two numbers appear in a ranodm spot on the four by four grid
+- A new block containing a number, which is a multiple of 2, appears after every move
+- Blocks slide to the fartherest point in the direction indicated by the arrow or key pressed (up, down, right, left), and only add together if they contain the same value
+- Blocks do not slide off of the four by four grid

 ## Nice to Have List

+- The new numbers whichs appear after a move is 2 or 4 not just 2
+- Reset/restart button
+- Color of the block is based on its numerical value
+- the four by four grid appears in the middle of the screen
+- the numbers are in the center of the square

-- Observe how the block will be place once it reaches the bottom
+Observe how the block will be place once it reaches the bottom
 - The ability to hold a single block & hopefully be able to recall the block
 - A function to preview the next block
 - Speed up the decent of a block while a specific key is pressed